 Cannabis and CBD Use in 19th Century

-There are two main differences between Cannabis (marijuana/weed/pot/devils lettuce) and Hemp.
+There are two main differences between cannabis and hemp.

 One is the amount (.03 percent or less for Hemp) of delta-9-tetrahydrocannabinol (THC), which is what causes the psychoactive effect when consumed (commonly described as the high).
 The other is the result of the first difference.
 While cannabis and hemp are the same plant, the presence of THC in marijuana makes the plant and all its extracts either highly regulated or criminalized (depending on the state or country), while the absence of THC in hemp is why CBD is an estimated $9.3 billion industry.